devicehive/devicehive-docker/rdbms-image/README.md

 ```
 sudo docker-compose up -d
 ```
-you can access your DeviceHive API http://devicehive-host-url/api.
+You can now access your DeviceHive API at http://devicehive-host-url/api and Admin Console at http://devicehive-host-url/admin.

 ## Logging
 By default DeviceHive writes minimum logs for better performance.
 You can see default [logback.xml](https://github.com/devicehive/devicehive-java-server/blob/development/src/main/resources/logback.xml).